ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     asyncio.run(main())
 ```

-There's not a way to implement sleeping for a set number of cycles, so here I've implemented a simple `Sleep` type that uses a generator as a coroutine to sleep for a given number of cycles.
-Which brings us to event loops, which is what's causing the `Sleep` coroutine to iterate and update the `cycles` counter.
+Python doesn't provide a way to sleep for a set number of cycles, so I've implemented a simple `Sleep` type that uses a generator as a coroutine to sleep for a given number of cycles.
+This brings us to event loops, which is what's causing the `Sleep` coroutine to iterate and update the `cycles` counter.

 ### The Event Loop